tom-sherman/alphabear-solver/README.md

 ## Todo

-* Basic functionality ie. matching available letters to dictionary words
+* Basic functionality ie. matching available letters to dictionary words.
-* Read letters from game input
+* Read letters from game input.
 * Weight letters so that ones with less moves remaining, worth more points etc. are preferred by the matching algorithm.
+* Grab better dictionary, preferably the one used in the actual game.

 ## References